Preventative Maintenance: Saving Money in the Long Run

 What is Preventive measurement:

-Preventive measurement are some actions to perform on our personal things to avoid any unexpected problem or challenge like schedule inspection, cleaning and design of different replacements to prevent them from any unexpected problem before their occurrence.
-This has a sever contrast and difference to Reactive maintenance which is always done after the occurrence of an issue.
+Preventive measures are some actions to perform on our things to avoid any unexpected problem or challenge, like scheduling inspections, cleaning, and designing different replacements, to prevent them from any unexpected problem before their occurrence.
+This has a severe contrast and difference to Reactive maintenance, which is always done after the occurrence of an issue.

-- Regular checks and maintaining of industrial machinery
+- Regular checks and maintenance of industrial machinery

-- On Server checking of system logs and software updating
+- On the Server, checking of system logs and software updating

 - Vehicle’s regular oil change